VitaminDsun/election-analysis/README.md

 •	calculate the total number votes from  databases
 •	provide a breakdown of the candidates, votes per county as well as provide a percentage of the total number of votes in each county
 •	tell which county had the largest number of votes
-•	give a breakdown of the number of votes and the percentages eared by each candidate
+•	give a breakdown of the number of votes and the percentages earned by each candidate
 •	and lastly which candidate won and the vote count and the percentages of the total votes

 Resources